AndrewGuenther/JSchema/README.md

 ```
 insertSchema.sh test/family_tree.js genealogy data
 ```
-This inserts the family_tree schema (must contain a globally defined 'schema' object) into the 'genealogy' database in the 'data' collection.
+This inserts the family_tree schema (must contain a globally defined 'schema' object) into the 'genealogy' database for the 'data' collection.
 The script also creates a schemaDoc.html file in the local directory.

 ##SchemaDoc Generation
 HTML Documentation of a schema can be generated using docgen.js